How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 For the home studio setup, you have this complete guide.

-Editing the photo can be a challenging task if you’re not familiar with photo editing software.
-You need to edit the picture to the correct size, either for print or for online submission.
-Simultaneously, you need to get the face to be precisely the right size in the photo.
+Editing the photo can be challenging if you’re not familiar with photo editing software.
+You need to edit the picture to the correct size, either for print or for online submission, and the face must be precisely the right size in the photo.

 We have published an easy-to-use online ID photo editor.
-The editor can be used without any editing experience, but it’s also adopted by many professionals.
+You can use the editor without editing experience, but many professionals also use it.

 That’s all three requirements tackled!